AdoKevinVSCE/vscode-node_modules-viewer/README.md

 # Search node_modules

-Plugin for VS Code that allows you to quickly navigate the file inside your project's node_modules and monorepo sub-packages directory.
+Plugin for VS Code that allows you to quickly navigate the file inside your project's node_modules directory.

-This is a forked from [Search node_modules](https://github.com/jasonnutter/vscode-search-node-modules) add monorepo sub packages support.
+This is a forked from [Search node_modules](https://github.com/jasonnutter/vscode-search-node-modules) add pnpm support.

 ## License